mis2n/Book_Corpus_Topic_Modeling/README.md

 <pre>
 nlp_code/
-    nlp/			Source code for the NLP process topics/				Output files for the NLP process are saved to this directory Demonstration.ipynb		A Jupyter notebook to demonstrates the individual python modules developed for this project ldatops.py			Python model written to perform topic extraction using Latend Dirichlet Association ngrams.py			Python model written to perform topic extraction using N-gram models
+    nlp/			Source code for the NLP process topics/				Output files from the NLP process are saved to this directory Demonstration.ipynb		A Jupyter notebook to demonstrates the individual python modules developed for this project ldatops.py			Python model written to perform topic extraction using Latend Dirichlet Association ngrams.py			Python model written to perform topic extraction using N-gram models